JetSetVideo/Strades-nuxtjs/CodingAgent.md

 Refer to [README.md](./README.md) and [Structure.md](./Structure.md) for project context and architecture.
 This document provides guidelines for implementing efficient data tracking, backend ingestion, cleaning pipelines, and AI model integration in Strades.

+Always follow the data flow from the json files in the data/ directory to the frontend components in both way to insure that everything extracted is shown.
+In the other way, everything interacted with should be tracked and stored in the json files.

 ## Base Concepts in Data Handling

 ### Event-Driven Architecture